andrew-levy/swiftui-react-native/README.md

 `cd ios && pod install`

+Note: These views are based off of React Navigation components https://reactnavigation.org/docs/getting-started/.
-Note: If you run into any error messages regarding RNGesutureHandler, try restarting the bundler and re-running `yarn ios`.
+Another Note: If you run into any error messages regarding RNGesutureHandler, try restarting the bundler and re-running `yarn ios`.
 Trying to fix this ASAP!

 ## Usage